 As long as the session recorder is on, it is going to save the whole user journey in a video format.
 Then, you can open those videos up any time you want to and start watching.
 You can take a look at how users interact with your website on various devices and browsers.

 And it is all legal, as you are not violating anyone’s privacy by doing it.
-Session replay can open the door to high-level conversion rate optimization that is going to help your business prosper.
+Session recording can open the door to high-level conversion rate optimization that is going to help your business prosper.

-Improving User Experience Based on Session Replay
+Improving User Experience Based on Session Recordings

 Session replay was huge when it first emerged among online entrepreneurs, and it still is.
 The main goal was to take a look at how people interact with the website while they proceed in the sales funnel.
 Online business success largely depends on how well the sales funnel is optimized.

 It is not that you cannot reveal most of the conversion rate problems with quantitative data.
 While you might be well aware of the issues that hinder your CRO, you still don’t know the “why” behind them.
-This is where session replay enters the picture.
+This is where session recording enters the picture.

 By recording session replays and watching them, you gain the following benefits: